This also applies to cable, chain, and webbing.

 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

-The Updates page in the vRigger Options dialog displays information about the version you own.
-It also allows you to check for updated versions of the vRigger program and gear.
-Check for the latest version now.
+This page also allows you to check for updated versions of the vRigger program and gear.
+Learn how to upgrade.

 Do one of the following to display the Updates page: